-- The cost is $200 per night for up to 4 people.
-Extra people above 4 is charged at $15 per person.
+- Extra people above 2 is charged at $10 per person.

 - A great little house recently renovated throughout, along with beautiful western views of the Southern Ocean.

-- Spacious lounge and dining area with electric heating and can accommodate up to 6 people comfortably.
+- Spacious lounge and dining area with electric heating and can accommodate up to 6 people.

 - The house has 2 generous bedrooms, two with queen sized beds and 2nd lounge with sofa bed.
 There is also a single mattress available for use.
 So can accommodate up to 6 adults.